Alberto Fujimori: Human rights violations

+The Japanese embassy hostage crisis began on 17 December 1996, when fourteen MRTA militants seized the residence of the Japanese ambassador in Lima during a party, taking hostage some four hundred diplomats, government officials, and other dignitaries.
+The action was partly in protest of prison conditions in Peru.
+During the four-month stand-off, MRTA militants gradually freed all but 72 of their hostages.
+The government rejected the militants' demand to release imprisoned MRTA members and secretly prepared an elaborate plan to storm the residence, while stalling by negotiating with the hostage-takers.
+On 22 April 1997, a team of military commandos, in the operation code-named "Chavín de Huantar", raided the building.
+One hostage, two military commandos, and all 14 MRTA insurgents were killed in the operation.
+Images of President Fujimori at the ambassador's residence during and after the military operation, surrounded by soldiers and liberated dignitaries, and walking among the corpses of the insurgents, were widely televised.
+The conclusion of the four-month-long stand-off was used by Fujimori and his supporters to bolster his image as tough on terrorism.
 The success of the military operation in the Japanese embassy hostage crisis was tainted by subsequent allegations that at least three and possibly eight of the insurgents were summarily executed by the commandos after surrendering.
 In 2002, the case was taken up by public prosecutors, but the Supreme Court ruled that the military tribunals had jurisdiction.
 A military court later absolved them of guilt, and the Chavín de Huantar soldiers led the 2004 military parade.
 In 2003, MRTA family members lodged a complaint with the Inter-American Commission on Human Rights (IACHR) accusing the Peruvian state of human rights violations, in that the MRTA insurgents had been denied the "right to life, the right to judicial guarantees and the right to judicial protection".
 Although the IACHR's ruling did not directly implicate Fujimori, it did fault the Peruvian state for its complicity in the La Cantuta massacre.

 Forced sterilizations

 Reportedly following socioeconomic objectives calling for the "total extermination" of "culturally backward and economically impoverished groups" determined by the Peruvian military in the Plan Verde, from 1996 to 2000, the Fujimori government oversaw a massive forced sterilization campaign known as the National Program for Reproductive Health and Family Planning (PNSRPF).

 According to Back and Zavala, the plan was an example of ethnic cleansing as it targeted indigenous and rural women.
-The United Nations and other international aid agencies supported this campaign.
-USAID provided funding and training until it was exposed by objections by churches and human rights groups.
 The Nippon Foundation, headed by Ayako Sono, a Japanese novelist and personal friend of Fujimori, supported it as well.

 In the four-year Plan Verde period, over 215,000 people, mostly women, entirely indigenous, were forced or threatened into sterilization and 16,547 men were forced to undergo vasectomies during these years, most of them without a proper anesthetist, in contrast to 80,385 sterilizations and 2,795 vasectomies over the previous three years.
 Some scholars argue that these policies and acts were genocidal.

 Legacy

-Economics

-Fujimori was credited by many Peruvians with bringing stability to the country after the violence and hyperinflation during the first García administration.